 Hike Big Tree Trail To La Mina Falls

-Update- Oct 10, 2018- This part of El Yunque has NOT yet reopened after the hurricanes.
-It sustained a lot of damage to the trails and roads.
-It is being worked on and we will post when they have reopened.
+Update- Nov 20, 2018- This trail has NOT yet reopened after the hurricanes.
+It sustained a lot of damage.
+It is being worked on , not expected to reopen unil end of 2019.

 If you have always dreamed about swimming in a waterfall, having the water cascade onto your back, massaging you, then you are in luck.
 Many people have that experience at La Mina Falls in the El Yunque National Forest.
 This beautiful 35 foot waterfall is one of the most popular places to visit while in the rain forest.
 Luckily there are two trails that lead you to La Mina Falls.
 One is La Mina trail, and the other is Big Tree trail.
 This article will describe Big Tree trail.